xPand4B/BKR-Verleih/README.md

 ## How To Start ##
 0.)
 Read [__'CHANGE-LOG'__](https://github.com/xPand4B/BKR-Verleih/blob/master/CHANGE-LOG.md) if you already have a version of this project

 1.)
-Check your Configuration Settings inside `./config.php`
+Check your Configuration Settings inside ` config.php ` file.

 2.)
-Drag this Project inside your webserver directory (hosted __OR__ local)
+Drag this Project inside your webserver directory (hosted __OR__ local).

 3.)
-Open Project inside your browser
+Open Project inside your browser.

 4.)
-Select your database-type
+Select your database-type.

 5.)
 Create your first Employee/Admin User
     * Necessary to add...